atlassubbed/atlas-query-stream/README.md

 #### writing smarter queries

 Basic queries are preferred over recursive queries, since they are not executed after finding a result.
 If you *must* use a recursive query, ask yourself whether or not you can nest it inside a basic query to narrow down the html subtree in which it runs.
-When writing a query, it's best to return falsy *as soon as* you know the query will fail, so you can avoid doing unecessary processing.
+When writing a query, it's best to return a non-null falsy *as soon as* you know the query will fail, so you can avoid doing unecessary processing.

 For example, suppose your document has 9,020 `li` tags, but you only need to query the 20 `li` tags inside `<ul id="1">`.
 The following query could work: